edumarin/edumarin.github.io/_pages/about.md

 # Recent News

+* Sep, 2021.
+Paper conditionally accepted at CARDIS'21.
+More details soon!
 * June, 2021.
-Diego Perino, Roberto Di Pietro and I wrote a paper on the security of serverless computing.
+We wrote a paper on the security of serverless computing.
 Have a look at our paper [here](http://arxiv.org/abs/2107.03832)
 * June, 2021.
 Our MobiSys'21 paper got the best paper award!
 * Apr, 2021.
 Our work "Inter-operability and Orchestration in Heterogeneous Cloud/Edge Resources: the ACCORDION vision" has been accepted at FRAME 2021
 * Mar, 2021.
 Our work "PPFL: Privacy-preserving Federated Learning with Trusted Execution Environments" has been accepted at ACM MobiSys 2021
 * Feb, 2021.
 We are organising the [1st Workshop on Mobile Serverless (MobileServerless)](https://www.it.uc3m.es/mbsvless21/), co-located with ACM MobiSys 2021 in a virtual (on-line) format.
 Please consider submitting your work.
 * Dec, 2020.
-Diego Perino and I wrote an article entitled "Software Defined Networking privacy" for the (3rd) edition of Encyclopedia of Cryptography, Security, and Privacy.
+We wrote an article entitled "Software Defined Networking privacy" for the (3rd) edition of Encyclopedia of Cryptography, Security, and Privacy.
 Stay tuned!
 * May, 2020.
 Our work "Remote monitoring of cardiac implanted electronic devices – legal requirements and ethical principles ESC REGULATORY AFFAIRS / EHRA JOINT TASK FORCE REPORT" has been accepted at EP Europace 2020.
 This paper is the result of a collaboration with the European Society of Cardiology (ESC).
 * May, 2020.
 I have joined Telefonica Research as a Researcher!